garrandall/popular-music-data/tracks/pick-it-up-famous-dex-a-ap-rocky.md

 Speed it up (Speed)
 Look at the diamonds, they eat it up (Eat)
 Got me two bitches, I eat it up (You what?)
-They thinking I'm wifing, deleted 'em, ah-wait, ooh Pints in, call up Rocket, ooh (Uh-what)
+They thinking I'm wifing, deleted 'em, ah-wait, oh Pints in, call up Rocket, oh (Uh-what)
-My brother plug like a socket (Ooh)
+My brother plug like a socket (Oh)
 Geeking this dope, yeah I got 'em (Yah)
 Open the safe, you can't lock it (What)
 Sippin' that Wock, yeah I go to the top
-Bust on yo bitch like a Glock, ooh
+Bust on yo bitch like a Glock, oh
 She like to suck on my clock (Yah)
 I get the money, don't stop
 Dexter